dariocorsi/bugbox/README.md

 ### Format

+All illustration should be saved as an SVG.

+### Scale

 Illustration is currently saved to scale at 144 dpi.

 For example, a two-inch insect would be saved out at 288px.

 ### Style Guidelines

-- Illustrations should be as geometric as possible, while maintaining distinguishing marks and segment shapes.
+- Keep illustration as geometric as possible, while maintaining distinguishing marks and segment shapes.
-- The perspective should be top down, with the head at the top and abdomen at the bottom
+- The perspective should be top down, with the head at the top and abdomen at the bottom.
-- Avoid gradients
+- Avoid gradients.
+- When a size range is given, use the larger size.

 ## To Do

 - 'Download all' option
 - Sorting
--
+- Single post view